 Each year SSTIKS hold both a silent and live auction.
 This event features cool items donated by supports near and far.
 The proceeds from the auction help defray the cost of SSTIKS and keep our event entrance price low.

-Our generous supporters (check out the “supporters” section of the website) have donated many other items and services, too.
+Our generous supporters (check out the “supporters” section of the website) donated many other items and services for SSTIKS 2017.
 Thank you one and all!

-Saturday’s auction will feature kayak and SUP rentals for various locations in British Columbia and the Pacific Northwest, paddler-friendly clothing and gear, Greenland-style specific books and instructional videos, navigation aids, and lots more irresistible stuff.
-There will be items to fit every budget, so please come prepared to join in the bidding fun.
+The auction typically features kayak and SUP rentals for various locations in British Columbia and the Pacific Northwest, paddler-friendly clothing and gear, Greenland-style specific books and instructional videos, navigation aids, and lots more irresistible stuff.
+There are items to fit every budget.

-Among donated items for the 2017 auction is a Freya kayak kit from Pygmy Kayaks.
+Among donated items for the 2017 auction was a Freya kayak kit from Pygmy Kayaks.
+Thank you Pygmy!